Lahari-Boyina/Rotten-Fruits-Detection/README.md

 👩‍💻 Developed by: Lahari Boyina
 📌 Project Overview

-This project focuses on detecting whether fruits and vegetables are fresh or rotten using Transfer Learning with Convolutional Neural Networks (CNNs).
+This project uses Transfer Learning with CNN models to classify fruits and vegetables as fresh or rotten.

-Instead of training a deep learning model from scratch, a pre-trained CNN architecture is leveraged to improve classification accuracy and reduce training time, especially with a limited dataset.
+The model leverages pre-trained deep learning architectures to improve accuracy with limited dataset size.

-The system can assist in:

-Automated food quality inspection

-Smart agriculture solutions

-Supply chain quality control

-🎯 Objectives

-Classify fruits and vegetables as Fresh or Rotten

-Apply Transfer Learning to improve performance

-Reduce overfitting using data augmentation

-Evaluate model performance using accuracy and loss metrics

-🧠 Model Architecture

-Used a pre-trained CNN model (e.g., MobileNet / VGG16)

-Removed top classification layers

-Added custom Dense layers

-Applied Dropout for regularization

-Fine-tuned upper layers for better feature adaptation

-🔁 Why Transfer Learning?

-Training deep neural networks from scratch requires large datasets and high computational power.
-Transfer Learning allows:

-Faster training

-Higher accuracy with limited data

-Better generalization

-🛠 Technologies Used
+🚀 Technologies Used

 Python

 TensorFlow / Keras

-Convolutional Neural Networks (CNN)
+CNN

 Transfer Learning